erasmus-without-paper/ewp-specs-management/api-design.md

  * It follows [a set of quite explicit rules](http://semver.org/).
 Please get familiar with them (especially if you plan to design parts of the APIs).

- * Combined with requirement of preparing a explicit and strict API specifications, it allows us to easily answer the question: **if it doesn't work then who's fault is that?**
+ * Combined with the requirement of preparing a explicit and strict API specifications, it allows us to easily answer the question: **if it doesn't work then who's fault is that?**